 This not only helps solve the issue but also builds trust.
 How will you incorporate these strategies into your next customer interaction?
 Reflect on it and see the change it makes.

-What should I do first when facing a difficult customer?
+What should a small-business owner do first when dealing with a difficult customer?

-What’s the best way to apologize to a difficult customer?
+What is the best way to communicate with a difficult customer?

-How to deal with difficult customers by offering a solution
+How can I deal with difficult customers without wasting time?

 Practicing to be calm and sending away the anger works well too while dealing with tough customers.
 It allows you to think open-mindedly and take rational decisions.
 If someone is a business owner, then this should be a mandatory skill that needs to be adapted.
 At the same time, preparing your staff for the same is also important – conducting role-play sessions helps staff to be comfortable dealing with such customers.